 Our energy efficiency test measured power consumption under load fluctuating between 7.2W to 8.1W and idle fluctuation at 7.2W to 7.8W.
 Your results may very depending on system load.

-- Absolute alternative to full-sized Linux Desktop computers
+- Low performance alternative to full-sized Linux Desktop computers

 - Supports both Ubuntu Desktop Linux and Android OS